Fitness to Study Appendices

 - A representative from Equality and Diversity, in a non-decision-making, advisory capacity on developments in policy and procedure.

-- Students' Union Community Officer and a representative of postgraduate students nominated by Durham Students' Union.
+- Students' Union Welfare and Liberation Officer and a representative of postgraduate students nominated by Durham Students' Union.
 Student representatives will be present only for policy discussion agenda items and not for individual case reviews.

 Invitation to attend meetings